-Mr McVeigh oversees the recruitment and selection of the dental team and he approves all staff appointments.
-Discussion with Mr McVeigh confirmed that he had a clear understanding of the legislation and best practice guidance.
+Mr Wright oversees the recruitment and selection of the dental team, he approves all staff appointments and is supported by the practice manager.
+Discussion with the practice manager confirmed that she had a clear understanding of the legislation and best practice guidance.

-A review of the staff register evidenced that three new staff had been recruited since the previous inspection.
-A review of the personnel files of newly recruited staff evidenced that relevant recruitment records had been sought; reviewed and stored as required.
+A review of the staff register evidenced that five new staff had been recruited since the previous inspection.

+A sample of recruitment files of newly recruited staff were reviewed.
+It was identified that not all relevant recruitment records were available for inspection.
+Advice and guidance was provided regarding this matter and following the inspection, RQIA received assurance that all relevant recruitment records had been sought; reviewed and retained as required.

 There was evidence of job descriptions and induction checklists for the different staff roles.
+Advice and guidance was provided to further develop the job descriptions for some roles.

 A review of records confirmed that if a professional qualification is a requirement of the post, a registration check is made with the appropriate professional regulatory body.

-Mr McVeigh confirmed that the dental team have been provided with a job description, contract of employment/agreement and received induction training when they commenced work in the practice.
+The practice manager advised that members of the dental team are provided with a contract of employment and have received induction training when they commenced work in the practice.

-The recruitment of the dental team complies with the legislation and best practice guidance to ensure suitably skilled and qualified staff work in the practice.
+As a result of the action taken following the inspection, it was determined that the recruitment of the dental team complies with the legislation and best practice guidance to ensure suitably skilled and qualified staff work in the practice.